 It was never going to be an easy process making a film that whilst trying to tell an interesting story, whilst also trying to link together and adding some back story explaining the circumstances in both the previous movies and for the most part I feel that the filmmakers did a solid enough job linking the previous films, providing a reason why Cloverfield (2008) with its giant monsters and 10 Cloverfield Lane (2016) featuring aliens, were part of a shared universe.

-This however has caused one of the major issues with the film, the makers have focused on creating a shared universe first and creating a good film second, this meant that time that should have been devoted to character developement was instead given to scenes setting up future films and links to previous ones, something can make a film feel nothing more than a means to an end to get to the next film, something that both DC and Marvel have been accused of in recent times.
+This, however, has caused one of the major issues with the film, the makers have focused on creating a shared universe first and creating a good film second, this meant that time that should have been devoted to character development was instead given to scenes setting up future films and links to previous ones, something can make a film feel nothing more than a means to an end to get to the next film, something that both DC and Marvel have been accused of in recent times.

 Another one of the issues that I felt affected the film is the scenes set on earth, although I understand why they wanted them in the film, helping to showcase a few of the new issues that are happening below the clouds and show a few familiar faces, the scenes felt a little forced and slowed down the plot, taking away some of the tension that had built up onboard the space station.